tagohd/mono/Characters/All Characters.md

 %%
+Priority:: 1
-sudoMajor:: Added species and other information for all characters.
+sudoMajor:: Wanted to make sure you've seen that I've added species and other information for all characters.
 #majorChange #unseenByLun
 %%